Fubuki-class destroyer: Design

 The initial design for the Fubuki-class was based on a 2000-ton displacement hull with a single 12.7 cm battery, two twin 24-inch torpedo tubes (as introduced in Mutsuki), and capable of 40 knots (74 km/h).
-Following the effective abandonment of the Washington Naval Treaty from 1923, the design was modified to 1680 standard tons with more guns and more torpedo tubes.
+Following the adoption of the Washington Naval Treaty from 1923, the design was modified to 1680 standard tons with more guns and more torpedo tubes.
 However, their increased displacement more than offset their more powerful engines, resulting in a slower top speed than originally planned.

 The engines were powered by four Kampon boilers running two-shaft geared turbines at 50,000 shp, yielding a rated speed of 35 kn, with a range of 5000 nautical miles.

 The S-shaped curved bow introduced on the Mutsuki class was retained; however, the well deck in front of the bridge was removed, which made it possible to extend the forecastle further aft and to flare the hull back to the first stack, which increased seaworthiness.
 The forecastle was also raised one deck in height to reduce the effect of heavy seas on the forward gun mount.
-The bridge enlarged and enclosed.
+The bridge was enlarged and enclosed.
 The bow was given a significant flare, to offer protection against weather in the Pacific.

 The Fubuki-class vessels were originally intended to have only hull numbers.
 This proved to be extremely unpopular with the crews and was a constant source of confusion in communications with the earlier Kamikaze and Mutsuki classes, and naval policy was changed in August 1928.
 Hence, the Fubuki-class vessels were assigned names as they were launched.

 Between June 1928 and March 1933, twenty-four Fubuki-class destroyers were built.
 Several modifications took place throughout production, and the twenty-four units can be broken down into three groups.
 The final four ships were so different they were given a new class name.
 As completed, Fubuki had twin 5-inch guns in "A", "X", and "Y" positions, with triple torpedo tubes in "D", "P", and "Q", making them the most powerful destroyers in the world at the time of their completion.